Davorin Dolar: Education and career

 In 1939, Dolar began studying chemistry at the University of Ljubljana and then graduated in 1944.
 In 1947 he enrolled at the University of Leningrad and continued studying physical chemistry.
 In 1952 he became an assistant professor of physical chemistry in Ljubljana.
-In 1954 he moved to Brooklyn to work under Professor Greogr at the Polytechnic Institute.
+In 1954 he moved to Brooklyn to work under Professor Gregor at the Polytechnic Institute.
 In 1957, after returning to Ljubljana, he obtained his PhD.
 He was appointed an associate professor in 1960, and a professor in 1965.
 In 1960, while working at the Chair in Physical Chemistry, he started doing research in thermodynamic and transport properties of polyelectrolytic solutions, eventually gaining notability in the field.
 In 1978 he became a full member of the Slovenian Academy of Sciences and Arts.
 He received the Boris Kidrič Award in 1979 and the Order of Slovenia in 1988.
 After retiring from Ljubljana in 1989, he was named a professor emeritus and received a golden plaque from the university in 1993.
 In 2004, he received the Zois Award for Lifetime Achievement.